microsoft/industry/telco/solutions/mgmtOptions/readme.md

 ## Azure Managed Application

 Azure Managed Application is a capability for ISV's and service providers to deliver turn-key applications to Azure customers directly from the Azure marketplace.
 Customers deploy via self-service, and once provisioned, the ISV/service provider will have cross-tenant RBAC permission on the *managed resource group*, which contains all the required infrastructure for the services they are delivering, that customers can use and integrate with other Azure services they may have.

-The following picture depicts how the Managed Application construct works, and the cross-tenant RBAC authorization at the managed resource group scope, granting principal Id's from the remote Azure AD tenant permissions directly on the managed resource group in a customer tenant's Azure subscription.
+The following picture depicts how the Managed Application construct works, and the cross-tenant RBAC authorization at the managed resource group scope, granting principal IDs from the remote Azure AD tenant permissions directly on the managed resource group in a customer tenant's Azure subscription.

 ![managedapp](./images/managedapp.png)